popeye00/inSPiRe/README.md

 # inSPiRe
 interactive Signal-Processing in R for educators

-using R/shiny, see https://inspire.shinyapps.io/PeZdemoR/ for demo
+using R (programming-language)/`shiny` (R-package), see https://inspire.shinyapps.io/PeZdemoR/ for demo

 ## References